Terp Network Docs

 Abstract

-This ADR defines the zk-wasm module: a forked CosmWasm virtual machine extended with native halo2 plonk proof verification.
-The module introduces a host function deps.api.verify_halo2_proof() that smart contracts call to verify zero-knowledge proofs on-chain, plus a parallel storage layer for verifying keys, a caching system, and binary format conventions.
+This ADR defines the zk-cosmwasmvm module: a forked CosmWasm virtual machine extended with optimized circuit key api support.
+The module introduces a host function deps.api.verify_proof_instances() that smart contracts call to verify zero-knowledge proofs on-chain, plus a parallel storage layer for verifying keys, a caching system, and binary format conventions.
 The core use cases are ZK authentication proofs (enabling the dual-mode authentication pattern in ADR-4), private transaction validation (nullifier-based claims without revealing recipient identity), and identity verification without credential disclosure.
 The MVP targets a single halo2 circuit running in-browser WASM via wasm-pack, with proof submission to a CosmWasm contract for on-chain verification through the 5-phase lifecycle (build, upload, cache, pin, verify).
+This ADR defines the end-user workflow and metadata specification for zero-knowledge circuits within the Terp Network's ZK-WASM module.
+It establishes the Circuit Footer Specification—a 32-byte metadata trailer appended to circuit binaries that enables generic deserialization by the on-chain virtual machine without requiring the original Rust circuit type.
+The ADR describes the lifecycle of a circuit from definition through deployment, the validation workflow that ensures circuit binaries meet the VM's requirements, and the macro interface that abstracts these concerns for circuit developers.

 Context and Problem Statement